Andrews v Law Society of British Columbia: Majority opinion

 The court states the discrimination must be based on an "enumerated or analogous grounds", and the individual seeking to strike down a law must demonstrate the existence of differential treatment based on either of the two grounds.
-From there the onus shifts to the Crown who must show the law justified under s.
-1.
+From there the onus shifts to the Crown who must show the law justified under Section 1.

-The majority found that the citizenship requirement was not strongly linked to a person's capabilities to practice law, and so found it in violation of section 1.
+The majority found that the citizenship requirement was not strongly linked to a person's capabilities to practice law, and so found it in violation of Section 1.

+Dissenting opinions

+In dissent, McIntyre and Lamer JJ disagreed on the point of the Section 1 analysis, believing it would be upheld on the basis of "reasonable limit" and preferred to be deferential to the House of Commons.
+La Forest J wrote a separate decision.
+However, all three decisions adopted the Section 15 analysis used by McIntyre J.

 Legacy

-Andrews was the leading case during the first decade of section 15 jurisprudence.
-By holding the phrase "in particular" in section 15 made the listed grounds non-exhaustive and recognizing citizenship as an analogous ground, the Court opened the door to include other historically marginalized groups that were not explicitly protected under that section such as members of Canada's LGBT community.
+Andrews was the leading case during the first decade of Section 15 jurisprudence.
+By holding the phrase "in particular" in Section 15 made the listed grounds non-exhaustive and recognizing citizenship as an analogous ground, the Court opened the door to include other historically marginalized groups that were not explicitly protected under that section such as members of Canada's LGBT community.

 In the 1999 case Law v Canada (Minister of Employment and Immigration), the Supreme Court tightened the Andrews test, limiting burdensome differences in treatment to those that a reasonable person would say violated the claimant's dignity as a human being.
 This position was reversed by the Supreme Court in the 2008 case R v Kapp, back to the original test, but re-adjusted in Quebec (AG) v A in 2013 and again by Kahkewistahaw First Nation v Taypotat in 2015.
 However, much of the Andrews approach remained the same through these cases.